dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 The config above is setting up urls/sections in your blog that require the user to be authenticated.

-### Create an author page
+### Create the Author page

-Lets create our admin blog controller by running the following command: `php bin/console generate:controller`
+Lets create our admin blog controller by running the following command: `php bin/console generate:controller`.

-If you follow the instructions as shown by the input, you'll find that you have a new Controller class in `src/AppBundle/Controllers/` called AdminController, you'll also have a new template in `src/AppBundle/Resources/views/Admin/`

 ![Creating an Admin Controller](https://cdn.auth0.com/blog/symfony-blog/create-admin-controller.png)

+If you follow the instructions as shown by the image above, you'll find that you have a new Controller class in `src/AppBundle/Controllers/` called AdminController.
+You'll also have a new template in `src/AppBundle/Resources/views/Admin/`.

 __NOTE__: If you cannot see the image, the full controller can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Controller/AdminController.php)

 First thing we will want to do is create a new form.
 This is a class that allows us to validate the users input, such as creating an author.
-So in `src/AppBundle` create a new directory called `Form`
+So, in the `src/AppBundle` path, create a new directory called `Form`.
-And within that directory create a new file named `AuthorFormType.php`.
-Below will be the code used in your new file:
+Within that directory create a new file named `AuthorFormType.php`.
+Add the code below to your new file:

 ```php
 <?php